Python for Excel–The Book

 ch09 (p.
 201): Code sample 63 uses a

-instead.
+.for the decimal separator.
+Depending on your regional settings, this may have to be replaced with a,instead.
 I fail to mention this explicitly in the Language and Regional Settings box on p.
 187.

 Python/Anaconda Version